Get Content Recommendations

 Leading practice

-Include the component in the header of your main layout, so it appears by default in all pages (see Log view events).
+Include the rendering in the header of your main layout, so it appears by default in all pages (see Log view events).